jebenjamin/greenlight/README.md

 # Greenlight
-A Python image filter and resize utility.
+A Swift image filter and resize utility.